-A question I get asked a lot is, “How do I make sure I’m getting the best quality images from my camera?”.
+A question I get asked a lot is, “How do I make sure I’m getting the best photos from my camera?”.
 There are a few settings in the camera you want to check, and a few things you want to do yourself, let’s take a look at them.

 - Use the lowest ISO possible